 Washington State has the second-highest tsunami risk behind Hawaii because of its close proximity to the tectonic plates, crustal faults, and large subduction zone.
-But Department of Natural Resource scientists, have created materials to educate Washington residents of these risks.
+But DNR scientists have created materials to educate Washington residents of these risks.

 Tsunamis in Washington

 Since 1700, Washington has experienced multiple tsunamis that were generated from earthquakes caused by the tectonic plates off the coast.

 When an earthquake hits, scientists expect a tsunami to land on Washington’s coast within 15 minutes of the initial strike.
 Two hours and 30 minutes later it is projected to hit the Tacoma waterfront after passing through the Strait of Juan de Fuca.

 Washington faces danger from both distant-source earthquakes and other natural disasters.

 In 1964, a magnitude 9.2 earthquake in Alaska’s Prince William Sound produced a tsunami with 12-foot waves that flooded Washington’s coastal towns, even sweeping away a bridge over the Copalis River.